Synceratus/Synceratus/README.md

 - [**Discord**](https://discord.com/) <span><img height="18" alt="Discord Logo." title="Discord" src="https://raw.githubusercontent.com/github/explore/2a3ce46f963399611d8e2054bb0ce9a4b539296a/topics/discord/discord.png"></spam> , where you can find me under the tag 🔗 `Zaiden#1598`

 Well... apparently it's just one ☝️ for now.
 However that's fine!
-It's the fastest way you can get a response from me at the moment.
+It's the fastest way you can use to get a response from me at the moment.

 ### 🧠 My knowledge